 Type of need What we offer.

-Type of fleed

-What other services and expertise we access

-Speech, Language and Staff trained on fluency and reluctant speakers.

-Communication Needs (SLCN) Mrs Murray and Mrs Davey are trained to deliver

-Talk Boost.

-We also have access to a Specialist teacher /

-Speech and Language Therapist in the Educational

-Psychology Support Team who provides expert

-advice on language and communication needs.

-ASD, including Asperger's Syndrome Staff have many years of experience with children

-and Autism on the spectrum.

-Mrs Broadbent has received training on

-'Understanding ASD'

-Resources available include: individual work

-stations, now and then.

-We also have access via the Literacy Support Team

-to a specialist teacher.
+What other services and expertise we access Speech, Language and Communication Needs (SLCN) Staff trained on fluency and reluctant speakers.
+Mrs Murray and Mrs Davey are trained to deliver Talk Boost.
+We also have access to a Specialist teacher / Speech and Language Therapist in the Educational Psychology Support Team who provides expert advice on language and communication needs.
+ASD, including Asperger's Syndrome and Autism Staff have many years of experience with children on the spectrum.
+Resources available include: individual work stations, now and then.
+We also have access via the Literacy Support Team to a specialist teacher.
 Learning difficulties (MLD, SLP, PMLD) Teaching staff receive CPD as required.

-We also have access to specialist support from the

-Educational Psychology Services

-Specific Learning Difficulties (SpLD) We have resources available in school to help

-identify children with specific learning difficulties.
+We also have access to specialist support from the Educational Psychology Services Specific Learning Difficulties (SpLD) We have resources available in school to help identify children with specific learning difficulties.

-Teachers and support staff have worked closely

-with Educational Psychology Services with staff to

-support children with specific needs.
+Teachers and support staff have worked closely with Educational Psychology Services with staff to support children with specific needs.
 Social, emotional and mental health difficulties (SEMH) We have access to specialist support from the Educational Psychology Service.
 We can refer children to the primary mental health team, the school nurse and the CYPS for advice and support.
 Vision Impairment (VI) We access support from the Sensory Support service at a level deemed appropriate by them.
 Hearing Impairment (HI) We access support from the Sensory Support service at a level deemed appropriate by them.
 Multi-sensory impairment (MSI) We access support from the Sensory Support service at a level deemed appropriate by them.
 Physical Disability (PD) We offer a school building that is fully accessible to children with mobility issues.
-We can also request support from Occupational Therapy, Phsyiotherapy or a school nurse.
+We can also request support from Occupational Therapy, Physiotherapy or a school nurse.